Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 The executive summary provides a high-level view of customer engagement health.

-2. Customer Value vs Engagement Risk:
+### 2. Customer Value vs Engagement Risk:

 This page helps marketing and retention teams prioritize customers by balancing business value (revenue) against engagement risk, so actions can be focused where impact is highest.

-This page provides a high level check of customer engagement.

-3. At-Risk Customers:
+### 3. At-Risk Customers:

 This page isolates active customers with declining engagement, quantifies the revenue at risk, explains the behavioral drivers using recency, and provides a ready-to-use target list for retention campaigns.

-4. High Value Customers:
+### 4. High Value Customers:

 This page identifies high value customers who are both revenue-significant and strongly engaged.
 It enables proactive retention and reward strategies.

-5. Behavior Insights:
+### 5. Behavior Insights:

 The Behavior Insights page explores behavioral drivers behind engagement scores by analyzing session frequency, purchase behavior, and their relationships, providing explainability to the engagement model.

+## Tech Stack
+* PySpark (Spark SQL, Window Functions)
+* Google Colab (execution environment)
+* Parquet & JSON (source data formats)
+* CSV (analytics-ready output for BI tools)
+* Power BI for Dashboard

+## Potential Advanced Studies
+* Advanced segmentation Analysis: Create a highly targeted segments based on user behavor
+* Personalized Campaigns: Deliver real-time, tailored messages across multiple channels like push notification, in-app messages and emails
+* Behavioral Analytics: Gain deep insights into customer journeys and behavior, helping optimize marketing strategies
+* Automation: Identify at-risk users and engage them with personalized win-back campaigns.